safety.rules require backup before delete block rm

 • toolCallId: the specific invocation ID

-• reason: human-readable explanation from the gate
+• reason: constraint-stating explanation from the gate (e.g. "deploy requires a successful call to test first")

 • message: formatted as "Tool '<name>' blocked: <reason>"